NCAA Division II men's cross country championships

-The NCAA Men's Division II Cross Country Championship is an annual cross country meet to decide the team and individual national champions of men's intercollegiate cross country running in the United States.
+The NCAA Division II men's cross country championships (previously the NCAA College Division cross country championships, from 1958 to 1973) are contested at an annual meet organized by the NCAA to determine the team and individual national champions of men's collegiate cross country running among its Division II members in the United States and Canada.
 It has been held every fall, usually in November, since breaking off from the NCAA University Division Men's Cross Country Championships in 1958.

-Known as the NCAA College Division Men's Cross Country Championship until 1973, it was created for cross country programs from smaller universities and colleges.
-A third championship, the NCAA Men's Division III Cross Country Championship, split away in 1973 when the NCAA created its current three-division structure.
+Initially created for cross country programs from smaller universities and colleges, a third championship, the NCAA Division III men's cross country championships, split away in 1973 when the NCAA created its current three-division structure.

+Adams State have been the most successful program, with 13 national titles.

-The defending national teams champions are the Colorado Mines Orediggers, who won their first national title in 2015.
-Colorado School of Mines' Dillon Powell is the reigning individual champion, with a time of 29:28.0.
+The defending national teams champions are Colorado Mines, who won their fourth national title in 2024.

+West Texas A&M's William Amponsah is the two-time reigning individual champion.

 Format

 The field for the championship race has ranged in size from a low of 11 teams in 1959 to a high of 59 teams in 1972.
 From 1983 to 1999 the field was fixed at 17 teams.
 Beginning in 2000, the national championship race has included 24 teams.
 Teams compete in one of eight regional championships to qualify.
 In addition to the 24 teams, 16 individual runners qualify for the national championship.